elastic/ecctl/docs/ecctl_auth_key_delete.md

 Deletes one or more existing API keys for the specified user

-### Synopsis

-Deletes one or more existing API keys for the specified user

 ```
 ecctl auth key delete <key id> <key id> ... [flags]
 ```